jillxoreilly/StatsCourseBook/_sources/CorrCov_conceptCheck.md

 :class: dropdown

-An interaction is when the proportion of cases of one variable (cat v dog) differs depnding on the value of another variaablbe (liberal v conservative).
+An interaction is when the proportion of cases of one variable (cat v dog) differs depnding on the value of another variable (liberal v conservative).

 In example a, we have a crossover interaction, whereby more liberals